-1. For each of the artichokes, pull off the tough green outer leaves until you get to those that are mostly yellow.
-Cut stem down to about 1" and peel.
-Slice 1" off top of artichoke.
-Spread open leaves and scoop out fibrous white choke, using a spoon.
-Rub artichokes all over with a halved lemon to prevent discoloration.
+For each of the artichokes, pull off the tough green outer leaves until you get to the ones that are mostly yellow.
+Spread open the leaves and use a spoon to scoop out the fibrous white choke.
+Rub the artichokes all over with a halved lemon to prevent discoloration.

 Line a large baking sheet with several layers of paper towels and set it by the stove.
 In a large saucepan fitted with a deep fry thermometer, add oil to a depth of 3 inches and preheat over medium-high heat.
 When the oil is reaches 350°F, add 2 of the artichokes and cook, turning occasionally to evenly brown, about 8–9 minutes.
 Use a slotted spoon to transfer the artichokes to the lined baking sheet as you continue cooking the remaining artichokes in this manner.